sugolov/sugolov/README.md

 # Hello

-- Im an Applied Math and Statistics student at the University of Toronto
+- Incoming Mathematics MSc.
+Student at the University of Toronto
 - Currently implementing diffusion models.
 Interested in making an encyclopedia of trained EBMs
   - feel free to join in
 - Check out [sugolov.ca](https://sugolov.ca)